AdobeDocs/pass.en/help/authentication/amazon-fireos-sso-using-clientless-api-cookbook.md

 Adobe Clientless API requires applications to use Dynamic Client Registration in order to make calls to Adobe servers.

-*   To use Dynamic Client Registration in your application, follow the instructions in [ Dynamic Client Registration Management to register the application](/help/authentication/dynamic-client-registration-management.md).
+*   To use Dynamic Client Registration in your application, follow the instructions in [Dynamic Client Registration Management](./dcr-api/dynamic-client-registration-overview.md#dynamic-client-registration-management) to create a registered application and download a software statement.

-*   To implement Dynamic Client Registration API to perform authentication and authorization requests to Adobe Pass servers, follow instructions in [Dynamic client registration API](/help/authentication/dynamic-client-registration-api.md) .
+*   To implement Dynamic Client Registration API to perform authentication and authorization requests to Adobe Pass servers, follow instructions in [Dynamic Client Registration Flow](./dcr-api/flows/dynamic-client-registration-flow.md).

 ### Adobe Pass Clientless API update to use Amazon SSO {#clientlesssso}